MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nc-acxstreams-evt_acx_stream_allocate_rtpackets.md

 The initial ACX version will call with PacketCount = 1 or PacketCount = 2 when the StreamModel is AcxStreamModelRtPacket.
 With PacketCount = 2, the driver can allocate a single buffer that is shared between the two packets or the driver can allocate two separate buffers.

-If the driver allocates a single buffer to be shared across two packets, the second ACX_RTPACKET structure should have a WDF_MERMORY_DESCRIPTOR_TYPE = WdfMemoryDescriptorTypeInvalid.
+If the driver allocates a single buffer to be shared across two packets, the second ACX_RTPACKET structure should have a WDF_MEMORY_DESCRIPTOR_TYPE = WdfMemoryDescriptorTypeInvalid.
 The RtPacketOffset for the second ACX_RTPACKET structure should be a valid offset into the RtPacketBuffer of the first ACX_RTPACKET structure and should align with the first ACX_RTPACKET structure's RtPacketOffset + RtPacketSize.

 ### Example

 Example usage is shown below.

-TBD - Please review code snip

 ```cpp
     //